malloydata/malloy/README.md

 # Malloy
 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database.
 Malloy currently supports BigQuery, Postgres, and DuckDB.

-We've built a Visual Studio Code extension to facilitate building Malloy data models, querying and transforming data, and creating simple visualizations and dashboards.

 ### [Click here](https://github.dev/malloydata/try-malloy/airports.malloy) to try Malloy in your browser!

 ---